CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Unfortunately, obfuscating strings or files and committing them to the repository might not be enough.
 What if there is a colleague who has access to the source repository or someone who might want to steal these secrets and hand it out?
 Simply downloading the repository and printing the de-obfuscated string into a console would do it.

 Essentially, the secret should be visible only for the right developer in any circumstances.
 Especially, for mono-repository projects where many teams are contributing to simultaneously.
-That is where the GPG comes into play.
+That is where GPG comes into play.

 ### The GnuPG (GPG)